Chart Color Schemes

 Residential development activity is lower than average in Goodna according to AreaSearch's national comparison of local real estate markets

-This shift towards denser development caters to downsizers, investors, and entry-level buyers.
-With around 1248 people per dwelling approval, Goodna reflects a highly mature market.
-Population forecasts indicate that the area will gain approximately 1,762 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+This trend represents a significant change from the current housing mix, which is predominantly houses (82.0%), reflecting reduced availability of development sites and addressing evolving lifestyle demands and affordability requirements.
+With approximately 1248 people per dwelling approval, Goodna reflects a highly mature market.
+According to the latest AreaSearch quarterly estimate, Goodna's population is forecasted to grow by 1,762 residents by 2041.
+If current development rates continue, housing supply may not keep pace with this population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development